Al-Fareed-TV/auto-cyp/README.md

+# Cypress Automation
-This is an automation script for automating [E-Commerce site](https://web-playground.ultralesson.com/account/login) using Cypress.
+This is an automation script for automating [E-Commerce site](https://web-playground.ultralesson.com/account/login) using Cypress and POM.

-###How to run this
+## How to run this
 1. clone the repo
 2. open terminal and run "npm i"
 3. run "npx cypress open"